Me!: Background and release

 On April 13, 2019, a countdown to midnight on April 26 appeared on Taylor Swift's website, leading to speculation about the release of new music.
 On April 25, various news outlets reported that a mural of a butterfly in The Gulch neighborhood of Nashville, Tennessee, painted by street artist Kelsey Montague, was connected with the upcoming release.
 A crowd of several hundred gathered at the mural as the word "Me!" was added to it by Montague.
-While Montague was initially told that the mural was commissioned as promotion for ABC, ESPN and the 2019 NFL Draft, Swift appeared at the mural and revealed that it was in fact part of her countdown promotion and that she would be interviewed by Robin Roberts during the NFL Draft broadcast with further information.
+While Montague was initially told that the mural was commissioned as promotion for ABC, ESPN and the 2019 NFL draft, Swift appeared at the mural and revealed that it was in fact part of her countdown promotion and that she would be interviewed by Robin Roberts during the NFL Draft broadcast with further information.
 At the interview she confirmed the release of a new song and music video at midnight, sharing the title as well as the feature from Urie.

 Composition

-"Me!" is a bubblegum and synth-pop song, driven by a marching band drumline. which was written by Swift, Joel Little of Goodnight Nurse and Brendon Urie of Panic! at the Disco, and produced by Swift and Little.
+"Me!" is a bubblegum and synth-pop song, driven by a marching band drumline.
+It was written by Swift, Joel Little of Goodnight Nurse and Brendon Urie of Panic! at the Disco, and produced by Swift and Little.
 The song was initially developed as a slow, acoustic, piano ballad.

 In an interview with Robin Roberts, Swift described the song as about "embracing your individuality and really owning it".

 The song is performed in the key of C major in common time with a tempo of 91 beats per minute.
 It follows an I–vi–IV–V chord progression known as the '50s progression (in C major, this is C–Am–F–G).
 The song's vocals span from F3 to E5.

 On August 21, 2019, it was reported that the lyric "Hey, kids, spelling is fun!" was removed from all digital and streaming versions of the song, including the album version.
-It remains in the music video and the lyric video.